 A firm favourite amongst Kgalagadi regulars, Rooiputs is an unfenced camp on the Botswana side of the Kgalagadi Transfrontier Park, only 20km from the Twee Rivieren/Two Rivers entrance gate.

-Rooiputs is hidden amongst the red sand dunes and camel thorn trees with six A-frame sites scattered throughout camp.
-The space between each camp site is plenty, enough to feel like you are camping alone in the wilderness, but also close enough to have a chat with your neighbour about the day’s sightings.
+Rooiputs is hidden amongst the red sand dunes and camel thorn trees with six A-frame sites scattered throughout the camp.
+The space between each campsite is plenty, enough to feel like you are camping alone in the wilderness, but also close enough to have a chat with your neighbor about the day’s sightings.

-KT-ROI-01: This site has a nice big tree for shade, and about 30 meter walk to the shower shelter and long drop.
+KT-ROI-01: This site has a nice big tree for shade, and about a 30 meters walk to the shower shelter and long drop.
 Ideal for those with camper vans and big groups.